Sunhfbupt/Sunhfbupt-SHF-Hybrid-FL-Task-Oriented-SC/README.md

 Note: The supplementary material is used for the following paper:

-Title: Hybrid Federated Learning for Task-Oriented Semantic Communication
+Title: A Hybrid Federated Learning Framework for Task-Oriented Semantic Communication

 Author: Haofeng Sun, Wanli Ni, Hui Tian, Jingheng Zheng, Gaofeng Nie, and Dusit Niyato